Tips and Tools for Rebuilding Your Credit

 Those with poor credit may have trouble being approved for an unsecured credit card.
 That’s where secured credit cards come in.
 With secured credit cards, you’ll be required to provide a security deposit that’s typically equal to your card’s credit limit.
 So, if you want a card with a $1,000 limit, you’ll need to pony up a $1,000 deposit.

 It’s important to note that secured credit cards do not function in the same way as a prepaid credit card.
 First, prepaid credit cards won’t impact your credit report whereas secured cards will.
 Secondly, despite requiring a deposit, secured credit cards do charge interest.
-For example the aforementioned Amazon Credit Builder currently has interest rates of up to 28.24%.
+For example the aforementioned Quicksilver Secured Rewards currently has interest rates of 26.99% (as of May 2022).
 For that reason it’s important to pay off the balance on your secured credit card in full each month to avoid paying interest.

 Credit builder loans

-One popular provider of credit builder loans is the aptly named Self Lender.
+One popular provider of credit builder loans is the aptly named Self (formerly Self Lender).
 Unlike traditional loans where borrowers receive their funds to finance a purchase, Self Lender places funds in a certificate of deposit.
-Then, when a customer has made all of their payments, they’ll receive the money from the CD along with any interest the account has earned.
+Then, when a customer has made all of their payments, they’ll receive the money from the CD.
+Additionally, Self now also offers a secured credit card option as part of its membership.

-There are a couple of downsides to Self Lender and other credit builder loan programs.
-For one these loans are not free and can have interest rates of up to 13.16% depending on the terms of your loan in addition to administrative fees that bring the APR to as high as 15.65%.
+There are a couple of downsides to Self and other credit builder loan programs such as Credit Strong.
+For one those loans are not free, charging interest rates that can vary based on terms of your loan.
+Many also charge one-time administrative fees that bring the APR even higher.
 Plus, while you’re welcome to pay off your loan early without penalty, this may actually not be the best course of action since longer positive payment history is often more beneficial.
-That said, Self Lender reports that their customers “have seen an average increase of 45 points to their credit score, with new-to-credit users reaching an average score of 670 starting from nothing.”
+That said, according to Self, their customers “have seen an average increase of 45 points to their credit score, with new-to-credit users reaching an average score of 670 starting from nothing.”
 So, if it’s a higher score you’re after, these gains may be worth the money you’ll pay to such services.

 Continue making on-time payments